 - placing pupils in learning groups according to their needs – this may include focus groups, small withdrawal groups, one to one sessions, keyworker/mentoring sessions, and will enable pupils to access an appropriate curriculum ;

-- targeted TA / additional support in class or to deliver specific programmes such as Literacy and Numeracy Catch Up etc.;
+- targeted TA / additional support in class or by delivering specific programmes such as Literacy and Numeracy Catch Up etc.;

 - collaborative planning between the English, Maths and SEN departments to address literacy and numeracy under performance through targeted, time limited programmes with specific outcomes and expectations;

-- support plans being in place for all pupils receiving SEN support – these outline pupil needs, focus teachers and support staff on strategies to use with the pupil, set targets and success criteria, and record small steps progress;
+- support plans being in place for all pupils receiving SEN support – these outline pupil needs using the graduated approach : assess, plan, do, review; focus teachers and support staff on strategies to use with the pupil; set targets and success criteria; and record reviews of progress;

 - occasionally a pupil may need more expert support from an outside agency such as an Educational Psychologist, occupational therapist, speech and language therapist or an outreach worker assessment in a specific area (eg. ASD).
 Referral forms often require parental signatures.
 After an assessment is made a suggested programme of support is usually provided for the school and parent/carer;